01 May Babinsky. Present (1978 – )

 Twenty years before, Khrushchev pledged that the current generation of the Soviet people would live in communism – “and we do,” Dima said, “he didn’t specify in what country, did he?”

-The Westinghouse Electric Corporation offered Dima an engineering position at the construction of a nuclear power station in Rockford, IL, a two-hour drive from our house.
+The Westinghouse Electric Corporation offered Dima an engineering position at the construction of a nuclear power plant in Rockford, IL, a two-hour drive from our house.
 He worked five years there, twelve-hour days, and commuted on weekends.

 We replaced our Ford Galaxy with a brand-new red Oldsmobile Cutlass, a model so popular we waited three months for delivery.
 We took it on long-weekend trips; it was not as gas-guzzling as the old car.